RomeshAbeyawardena/MMT-Shop/Readme.md

 - MMTShop.Client
     - The console application is implemented here using the RestSharp library as a HTTP client to interact with the API.
-      Each feature is contained within a module and the Program.cs is considered as the director that calls upon the modules when they are required using dependency injection.
-Please read the Readme.md contained within the client MMT.Shop.Client directory for further information.
+      Each module is contained within a feature and the Program.cs is considered as the director that calls upon the modules when they are required using dependency injection.
+Please read the Readme.md contained within the client MMTShop.Client directory for further information.
 - MMTShop.Server
     - The API itself is implemented here, using Mediatr to 'glue' together request and response object behaviours following the Mediator